se-edu/learningresources/contents/csharp/IntroductionToCSharp.md

 ## C# Syntax Features

-This section covers some **interesting and noteworthy features** of C#, and most are common to other languages such as Java and Swift.
+This section covers some noteworthy features of C# syntax %%(some of them are found in other languages such as Java and Swift)%%.

 ### Object/Array/Collection Initializers